Q. What is the average age of students at OHC?

 Q. Can I pay for my course in instalments or do I have to pay all course fees in advance?
 What about if I just want to reserve a place?

 A. All course fees are payable in advance.
 You could pay for two or three week courses at a time if you wish but please note that this would be more expensive than paying for a longer course in advance and at busy times your class may be fully booked.

 Q. How can I pay for my course?

 A. You can pay by cash, credit card or you could arrange a bank transfer or through Pay to Study.
 If you pay by bank transfer you must send us a copy of the bank transfer so that we can process your booking.
 Please ask the bank to give your name as a reference.
 Bank charges (if any) must be paid by you on arrival.
-Finally, you can also send us a cheque if it is drawn from a UK-based bank.

 Q. Can I do a bank transfer or online EFT for my Fees direct to your bank account?